Design Patent Term: Everything You Need to KnowPatent Law ResourcesDesign Patent

 Filing for a design patent term involves submitting a design patent application.
 Use the application from the USTPO and follow the detailed instructions.
 This guide will help you see exactly what you need to include with your application.

 Some designers opt to work with a patent attorney to submit the application on their behalf.
 This does cost more but save you time and stress.

 If you need help understanding the term for a design patent, post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.